 MOD. is a futuristic museum of discovery, a place to be and be inspired.
 By offering immersive experiences within dynamic, changing exhibition programs, MOD. will explore the inherent creativity in problem-solving, and consider how research shapes our understanding of the world to inform future possibilities.

 The purpose of MOD. is to nurture observation, discovery and learning so that young people can find pathways to contribute to the creation of prosperous, equitable and sustainable futures.

 MOD. will build a greater understanding of the role of science in our lives and inspire young people to continue to connect with science, technology, engineering, art/design and mathematics.
 It will be a window into the university and state’s research and innovation activities and a venue for a range of public, community or industry events around science, creativity and innovation.

-The Innovation & Collaboration Centre is a strategic venture between UniSA, HP and the South Australian Government.
-This Centre will provide a unique environment where UniSA, South Australian businesses, industry organisations and HP will engage and collaborate to explore new ideas for ICT business and products.
+The Innovation & Collaboration Centre is a strategic venture between UniSA, DXC Technology and the South Australian Government.
+This Centre will provide a unique environment where UniSA, South Australian businesses, industry organisations and DXC will engage and collaborate to explore new ideas for ICT business and products.

 For more information visit the Innovation and Collaboration Centre page.

-Construction of the Health Innovation Building will begin in 2015.
+Construction of the UniSA Cancer Research Institute began in 2015.
 The building is scheduled to be completed early 2018.
 The building project team includes a diverse and high performing group of organisations.
 For a full list of organisations working on this project, visit the Building Partners page.